haroldSoftware/haroldSoftware-Animals_Habitats_Database/README.md

 Animal Prey ID

 ## Launch API
+Download dependency packages with <br>
 $ npm i <br>
 then initialize the database with the seed file with <br>
 $ node seed.js <br>
+then turn on server and listen for requests with <br>
 $ npm start <br>
 or instead of npm start in Terminal use <br>
 $ nodemon <br>